Why Ruck 'N' Run?

 "As a Veteran and a prior Drill Sergeant, I’ve seen first hand what the military and supporting communities can accomplish together.
 So, I came up with an event that brings our local community together to focus on giving back to Veterans, especially those in need.
 It’s called Ruck ‘N’ Run (RNR).

 RNR is designed to help the local community honor our Veterans.
-So far, we’ve gathered over 500 participants and volunteers and raised $6,500 and 3,177 lbs of food for local non-profit Veteran organizations.
+So far, we’ve gathered over 500 participants and volunteers and raised $10,500 and 4,459lbs of food for local non-profit Veteran organizations.
 This was a huge success and wouldn’t have been possible without our local community, including Service Members, that volunteered their time at last year’s event."

 Honoring those who serve(d)®